Informal Learning Happens Everywhere

 For example, you might discover that two groups are learning about the same or similar topics.
 Bringing those groups together could benefit everyone involved.
 On the other hand, your data might tell you that people learn best in smaller groups, which then influences your choice of platform tools and setup.

 Use your data about in-person social training to determine office layouts and seating arrangements that promote and reinforce informal learning.

-For example, create a seating arrangement that easily allows certain people to be near certain internal experts.
+For example, create a seating arrangement that allows certain people to be near internal experts.
 Or, rearrange desks if one team is regularly learning from others whose desks are on the opposite side of the building.

 Up Next: Track & Support Work-Based Learning